 The above quote is one of my favourite quotes of all time, mainly because it resonates with how I view tasks, especially when it comes to budgeting.

 This is where apps come in.
-Thanks to advances technology and the introduction of open banking, applications can now extract information directly from your bank and credit card company automatically and safely.
+Thanks to advancements in technology and the introduction of open banking, applications can now extract information directly from your bank and credit card company automatically and safely.

 Best Personal Finance Spending Tracker App

-For those that can’t imagine anything worse than using Excel spreadsheets in their spare time, not to worry, there are a multitude of apps available that do all the heavy lifting.
+For those that can’t imagine anything worse than using Excel spreadsheets in their spare time, not to worry, there is a multitude of apps available that do all the heavy lifting.